-As part of a consumer protection policy aimed at online casino customers, the UK has brought a hefty fine against one of the most popular and well marketed online casinos that operates in the UK, BGO.com .
+As part of a consumer protection policy aimed at online casino customers, the UK has brought a hefty fine against one of the most popular and well marketed online casinos that operate in the UK, BGO.com.
 As most news involving online casinos, what happens in one country usually has ramifications everywhere in the world since, like in this case, the casino will have to change their online presence in order to comply with the new regulations in the UK.
-Another reason to pay attention to what is happening in other countries is that usually governments take cues from each other when it comes to enforcement of laws and if the laws are worth writing.
+Another reason to pay attention to what is happening in other countries is that usually, governments take cues from each other when it comes to enforcement of laws and if the laws are worth writing.

 The fine filed against BGO is expected to be around half a million dollars, so will immediately open the eyes of all online casinos in regards to advertising methods and false or misleading claims.
 In the case of the UK laws, the new regulations required that the casino must prominently advertise any restrictions or limitations to promotions, especially regarding free money bonuses.
 It is a very common practice for online casinos to advertise ´free money´ or 500% deposit matches without explaining the limitations of the free money.